Maxton, North Carolina: History

 The Maxton area was first settled in the 18th century.
 The community was incorporated in 1874 under the name of Shoe Heel.
 The name changed to Tilden, in honor of 1876 U.S. President candidate Samuel J. Tilden.
 The name reverted to Shoe Heel in 1881 before finally settling on Maxton in 1887.

 As agriculture in the industry consolidated into larger corporate ventures in the 1960s, Maxton's status as a local market town declined.
-Far away from major transportation links such as Interstate 95, its economy continued to wane in following decades without the arrival of new industry.
+Located west of Interstate 95, its economy continued to wane in the following decades without the arrival of new industry.
 White people began leaving in search of better prospects, leading Maxton to become a majority-black town by 2000.
 With a newly elected government comprising many black officials, the town began expanding its incorporated limits to include many old black neighborhoods.
-In 2004 a highway bypass around the town was completed, depriving local businesses of the spending of travelers they had hitherto enjoyed.
+In 2004, a highway bypass around the town was completed, depriving local businesses of the spending of travelers they had previously enjoyed.

 The Maxton Historic District was listed on the National Register of Historic Places in 1999.